 I am a new Muslim married to a born Muslim.
 I converted to Islam because of my own decision.
 Now I dress and use hijab like a normal Muslim.
 I have been a good girl all my life.

-Tus, there is no reason for him to call me by bad words, but he does everything he wants.
+Thus, there is no reason for him to call me by bad words, but he does everything he wants.
 He says I take long time cooking.
-He also says I do not cook the food the women in his country cooks.
+He also says I do not cook the food the women in his country cook.
 That is not true.
 I have learned to prepare some of his food.
 He is also jealous of me.

 His family does not like me because I am not from his family.
 My family is back in my country.
 When I screamed at him, he hit me badly.
-I hit him back because he makes me being out of control.
+I hit him back.
 I cannot believe the person I chose for my life is able to say things that are not true and is unable to appreciate what I do.